 Aid and Governance in Vulnerable States

-Bangladesh and Pakistan had very divergent experiences with aid after 1971.
-Politics in Pakistan was less inclusive in terms of opportunities for intermediate class political entrepreneurs.
-In this context, the significant role of military aid to Pakistan had very negative effects on its political and economic evolution.
-In contrast in Bangladesh the less centralized organization of political power and less concentrated forms of aid allowed intermediate class political entrepreneurs to access resources and created incentives for productive activities.
-These experiences challenge conventional ideas about the relationship between aid, good governance and security: better policy requires understanding the relationship between aid and the political economies of recipient countries better.
+Bangladesh and Pakistan had very different experiences with aid after 1971.
+Politics in Pakistan was less inclusive in terms of opportunities for intermediate (middle- and lower-middle-) class political entrepreneurs, and the dominance of military aid to Pakistan exacerbated the problem by allowing the top leadership to continue to rule without sharing much power with these classes.
+This not only had negative effects on the evolution of Pakistan’s politics but also slowed down the growth of a broad-based manufacturing sector.
+In contrast, in Bangladesh the less centralized organization of political power and less concentrated forms of aid allowed intermediate-class political entrepreneurs to improve their access to resources and created opportunities for many of them to enter productive manufacturing activities such as the garments industry.
+Differences in patterns of aid can help to explain significant differences in economic and political outcomes in the two countries.
+These experiences challenge conventional ideas about the relationship among aid, good governance, and security.
+Designing aid policies so that aid can assist developing countries in improving their economic and political viability requires a better understanding of the complex relationships between aid and the political economies of recipient countries.